-Ms. Rochelle is a member of the Bermuda Bar Association, earning her Law LLB at the University of Leeds in the IL.
+Ms. Rochelle is a member of the Bermuda Bar Association, earning her Law LLB at the University of Leeds.
 She also has obtained distinction in Legal Practice Course and certificates in operational risk management and advanced regulatory compliance.

 Caroline Mills-White